TritonDataCenter/manta/docs/operator-guide.md

 * Compute job state, which is all stored on a single shard.
 This is extremely high volume, depending on job load.

-In the us-east production deployment, shard 1 stores compute job state and storage node capacity.
+In the us-central production deployment, shard 1 stores compute job state and storage node capacity.
 Shards 2-4 store the object metadata.

 Manta supports **resharding** object metadata, which would typically be used to